355W/AFP_IGEMTianjin2025/README.md

-# 模型名
+# AFP_IGEMTianjin2025
 The package includes an executable to identify Antifreeze Proteins for given sequences.

-It also includes all components of 模型名.
-You may incorporate 模型名 into your pipeline or modify it to suit your needs.
+It also includes all components of AFP_IGEMTianjin2025.
+You may incorporate AFP_IGEMTianjin2025 into your pipeline or modify it to suit your needs.

-Please also check out our webserver for real-time prediction of antifreeze protein features. https://2025.igem.wiki/Tianjin/software(模型名)
+Please also check out our webserver for real-time prediction of antifreeze protein features. https://2025.igem.wiki/Tianjin/AFP_IGEMTianjin2025(待定)
 # Description
 This antifreeze protein (AFP) prediction model presents an end-to-end computational framework for predicting protein function directly from sequence data.
 It employs a two-stage architecture combining a pre-trained protein language model for feature extraction with a bespoke deep learning classifier for accurate functional annotation.